Mercandj/presentation/mwm-5-dynamic-delivery/presentation/PITCHME.md

 - Each part represents a different module of the app.
 - Dynamic feature module name is given the name specified by the split attribute in the module's manifest.
-- BUNDLE-METADATA/: contains metadata files such ss proguard mappings and the list of all DEX files.
+- BUNDLE-METADATA/: contains metadata files such as proguard mappings and the list of all DEX files.
 These files are not packaged into the APK.
 - dex/: contains dex files for this module.
 - res/, lib/ and assets/: identical to those in a typical APK.
 - manifest/: contains androidManifest.xml file.